DotFlav/Scrext/README.md

 ### Auto Installation
 Just download and run one of the installers.
-Basic version ~500MB (only English training data) Advanced version ~1000MB (all availble language and script data)
+-Basic version ~500MB (only English training data) -Advanced version ~1000MB (all availble language and script data)

 ### Manual Installation
 - make sure Python is installed, or use the Python Installer in installations/
+- run the OCR installer in installations/ and install it to Tesseract-OCR/ into the project.
 - run command: `pip install -r installations/requirements.txt`

 Run app.py to start the application.